-1 perform such other duties as from time to time may be assigned to him by the Board of Directors.
-BOARD LEADERSHIP AND THE ROLE OF THE PRESIDENT AND THE CEO THE CHAIRMAN All Board authority delegated to a.
-The Chairman shall exercise management is delegated through the independent judgment, act objectively, President, so that all authority and and ensure (alongside the President and accountability of management - as far as Chief Executive Officer) that all relevant the board is concerned - is considered to matters are included in the agenda and prioritized properly, giving more weight be the authority and accountability of the President. to "performance duties" (i.e. strategy and policy) over "compliance duties" a.
-The Board will specify to the President (i.e. monitoring and accountability). of the Company the strategic directions and expects him to achieve certain b.
-The Chairman shall ensure that all the results based on a set of Directors are fully involved and measures/milestones and targets that informed of any business issue on which had been clearly communicated and a decision has to be taken. understood. c.
-The Chairman, with the assistance of b.
-As long as the President uses any the Corporate Secretary and the reasonable interpretation of the Board's President and Chief Executive Officer, directions, the President is authorized to shall determine the annual Board Plan establish all further policies, make all and Agenda and other strategic issues. decisions, take all actions, establish all d.
-The Chairman shall be responsible for practices, and develop all initiatives. the integrity of the Board process, such c.
-Only decisions of the Board acting as a Accountabilities that decisions made shall be explicit, body are binding upon the President. timely, relevant to the Company's vision and strategy, and anchored on policies, d.
-Decisions or instructions of individual values and ethical standards. board members, officers, or committees are not binding on the President except e.
-In the event that the Chairman may in rare circumstances when the Board not be available or capable of performing the above functions, the of authority.
-Vice Chairman or in his absence, any of the directors present, may act as "Lead Director" and shall automatically take e.
-In the case of board members or committees requesting information or over the leadership in the meeting of assistance without board authorization, the Board.
-The following are the the President can refuse such requests conditions upon which this provision that require - in the President's would apply: judgment - a material amount of staff i Dhusias shares time or funds or are disruptive. i.
-Physical absence;ii.
+THE PRESIDENT AND THE CEO

+- All Board authority delegated to management is delegated through the President, so that all authority and accountability of management as far as the board is concerned is considered to be the authority and accountability of the President. - a.
+The Board will specify to the President of the Company the strategic directions and expects him to achieve certain results based on a set of measures/milestones and targets that had been clearly communicated and understood. - b.
+As long as the President uses any reasonable interpretation of the Board's directions, the President is authorized to establish all further policies, make all decisions, take all actions, establish all practices, and develop all initiatives. - c.
+Only decisions of the Board acting as a body are binding upon the President. - d.
+Decisions or instructions of individual board members, officers, or committees are not binding on the President except in rare circumstances when the Board has specifically authorized such exercise of authority. - e.
+In the case of board members or committees requesting information or assistance without board authorization, the President can refuse such requests that require in the President's would apply: i.
+Physical absence; ii.
 Conflict of interests; or iii.
-As the Board may deem necessary. f it is also strangly desired to be f.
+As the Board may deem necessary. judgment - a material amount of staff time or funds or are disruptive. f.
 It is also strongly desired to have a Chairman who, among other traits, possesses the following: i.
 Wide experience, preferably at board level, in successful organizations; ii.
 Capacity for strategic thinking and ability to make quick and important iii. decisions; iv.
 Working understanding of finance as well as accounts and reports systems; v.
 Excellent leadership and communication skills; vi.
 Appropriate training in corporate governance and professional directorship; and vii.
 Limited number of other directorships.
 Deliverables (as enumerated above) (as enumerated above)